-&lt;sup>5 Extensive actuarial analyses of the Social Security and Medicare programs are published in the annual reports of the boards of trustees of these funds.
-The actuarial estimates for Social Security, Medicare, and the major Federal employee retirement programs are summarized in the Financial Report of the United States Government, prepared annually by the Department of the Treasury in coordination with the Office of Management and Budget, and presented in more detail in the financial statements of the agencies administering those programs.
+5 Extensive actuarial analyses of the Social Security and Medicare programs are published in the annual reports of the boards of trustees of these funds.
+The actuarial estimates for Social Security, Medicare, and the major Federal employee retirement programs are summarized in the Financial Report of the United States Government, prepared annually by Treasury in coordination with the Office of Management and Budget, and presented in more detail in the financial statements of the agencies administering those programs.

-$^{6}\,$ For projections of the debt beyond 2033, see Chapter 3, "Long-Term Budget Outlook."
+$^{^{6}\;}$ For projections of the debt beyond 2034, see the "Long-Term Budget Outlook" chapter.

-&lt;sup>7 Treasury debt held by the public is measured as the sales price plus the amortized discount (or less the amortized premium).
+$^{^7}$ Treasury debt held by the public is measured as the sales price plus the amortized discount (or less the amortized premium).
 At the time of sale, the book value equals the sales price.
 Subsequently, it equals the sales price plus the amount of the discount that has been amortized up to that time.
 In equivalent terms, the book value of the debt equals the principal amount due at maturity (par or face value) less the unamortized discount.
 (For a security sold at a premium, the definition is symmetrical.)
 For inflation-protected notes and bonds, the book value includes a periodic adjustment for inflation.
 Agency debt is generally recorded at par.

-&lt;sup>8 For further explanation of the off-budget Federal entities, see Chapter 16, "Coverage of the Budget."
+8 For further explanation of the off-budget Federal entities, see the "Coverage of the Budget" chapter of this volume.